Lucid Trading Rules Explained: Every Plan, Rule, and Limit

 There's a built-in cushion on the 50% consistency, so it's still possible to pass in two days.
 But spreading your profits across more sessions is the safer approach.

-The payoff for meeting this consistency rule in the eval?
-Once you're funded on LucidFlex, there's no consistency rule at all.
+The payoff for meeting eval consistency?
+Once you're funded on LucidFlex, there's no consistency rule.

 Which Evaluation to Choose